nanu2000/OpenGL-CMake-Config/README.md

 # OpenGL-CMake-Config

-## A CMake configuration for Visual Studio cross platform development.
+## A CMake configuration for Cross platform development.
 Supports cross compiling for Linux and Windows x86 and x64.

 Contains: